Leganyst/discord-music-bot/README.md

 # VK Music Bot for Discord

 VK Music Bot is a Discord bot that allows you to play music from VKontakte (VK) through your own VK account.
 You can search for songs by name or URL and play them in a voice channel.
-VK Music Bot also supports pausing and resuming the playback.

 ## Features